fractalscape13/FullStackAnimalShelter/README.md

 #### _Animal tracking system for dogs & cats in the animal shelter_

-#### By: **JW** April 3, 2020
+#### By: **JW**
+_April 3, 2020_

 ## Description

 _This API allows users to GET, POST, PUT, and DELETE listings of dogs and cats in the animal shelter._

-## Specification user stories:
+## Specifications / User Stories:
 * A user is able to GET all animals in the shelter.
 * A user is able to GET an individual animal listing.
 * A user is able to receive a JSON web token (expires 1 day after issuance) by sending a valid username and password in a POST request to '/users/authenticate'.
 Web tokens are needed to authenticate user requests to POST/PUT/DELETE animal listings.
 No authenication needed for GET requests.
+As is, the project seeds the database with one user (username: joe, password: password) and four animals.
 * A user is able to PUT (edit) an individual animal listing using bearer token authentication.
 * A user is able to DELETE an individual animal listing using bearer token authentication.